-Mode Friction Compensation Selecting Mode = 1 Mode = 2 Mode = 3 Pn408 n.0□□□ [Factory setting] Adjusted without the friction compensation function Adjusted with the friction compensation function Adjusted with the friction compensation function n.1□□□ Adjusted with the friction compensation function compensation ranction
+Mode Friction Compensation Selecting Mode = 1 Mode = 2 Mode = 3 Pn408 n.0□□□ [Factory setting] Adjusted without the friction compensation function Adjusted with the friction compensation function Adjusted with the friction compensation function n.1□□□ Adjusted with the friction compensation function compensation ranction compensation ranction

-■ Feedforward
+Feedforward

-If autotuning is performed in mode 2 or 3 with the factory settings, the feedforward gain (Pn109), speed feedforward input, and torque feedforward input will be disabled after the completion of autotuning.
+If Pn140 is set to the factory setting and the mode setting is changed to 2 or 3, the feedforward gain (Pn109), speed feedforward input, and torque feedforward input will be disabled.

-Set Pn140.3 to 1 if model following control is used together with the speed feedforward input and torque feedforward input from the host controller via the command option module.
+Set Pn140.3 to 1 if model following control is used together with the speed feedforward input and torque feed-forward input from the host controller (through the command option module).

 Parameter Function When Enabled Classification Pn140 Model following control is not used together with the speed/torque feedforward input.
-Immediately Tuning Model following control is used together with the speed/torque feedforward input. immediatery
+Immediately Tuning Pn140 n.1□□□ Model following control is used together with the speed/torque feedforward input. immediatery Tunnig

-For the torque feedforward input and speed feedforward input, refer to the manual for the connected command option module.
+For details on the speed feedforward input and the torque feedforward input, refer the the manual of the connected command option module.